MicrosoftDocs/power-platform/power-platform/alm/set-up-pipelines.md

 #### Using Force Link to associate an environment with a new host

-In the Deployment Pipeline Configuration app, you may encounter an error message indicating "this environment is already associated with another pipelines host" after creating an environment record.
-To take over the association, resulting in delinking the environment in the previous host and a successful link to the new host, select **Force Link** in the command bar.
+After creating an environment record in the Deployment Pipeline Configuration app, you might encounter an error message indicating "this environment is already associated with another pipelines host."
+To take over the association, resulting in delinking the environment in the previous host and a successful link to the new host, select **Force Link** on the command bar.

 > [!IMPORTANT]
+>
-> - If performing this action on a development (source) environment, makers will lose access to any pipelines in the previous host that were accessible within that environment.
+> - Makers lose access to any pipelines in the previous host that were accessible within that environment when you perform this action on a development (source) environment.
-> - This action can be undone by performing a Force Link in the previous host.
+> - This action can be undone by performing a **Force Link** in the previous host.
-> - The environment record in the previous host will have a stale validation status until it is updated, so it will show as "Succeeded" unless it is updated.
+> - The environment record in the previous host will have a stale validation status until it's updated, so it will show as **Succeeded** unless it's updated.

 ## Frequently asked questions

 ### Will personal pipelines conflict with any pipelines that I have already set up?

   No. Thanks to the host separation dynamic that we have in place, there's no way for a maker creating a personal pipeline (in the platform host) to associate an environment that is already associated with a custom host.
 By default, makers don't have permissions to create lightweight personal pipelines in environments already associated with a custom host.
 This means that your current pipelines UX, if in place, won't change.

 > [!IMPORTANT]
 > Makers also don't receive elevated access to environments as a result of this feature.
 Selectable target environments are filtered to include only environments that a maker can already import to.
 This feature ensures that all personal pipelines are stored in the platform host that is accessible to admins, and provides an easier way for makers to self-service their ALM.